- For more information about our Benzyl Penicillin Sodium Powder of Injection

 email us at: email@example.com

-Always consult your doctor or pharmacist before taking benzyl penicillin sodium powder for injections.
+Always consult your doctor or pharmacist before taking benzyl penicillin sodium powder for injection.

 Indications and Usage